 If you’re inviting friends and family and you’re an experienced driver, it’s a good idea to rent a car yourself.
 A Self drive car rental in Bali lets you navigate if you’re planning your Bali itinerary.
 Take in the views on your own time with your friends and family.

-• You must present your international driver’s license when renting a car.
+- You must present your international driver’s license when renting a car in Bali.
 If you don’t have it, you can get a driving license at the police station in Denpasar.
 This license is usually valid for one month.

 Before You Start Choosing A Self Drive Car Rental In Bali, Please Note The Following: